ubi-agni/mujoco_ros_pkgs/mujoco_ros/README.md

 4. Build with `catkin_build` or `catkin b`.
 5. Source your workspace and try `roslaunch mujoco_ros demo.launch` to test if it runs.

+> **Warning**
+> To prevent action servers ignoring actions for a limited time after resetting the simulation, until https://github.com/ros/actionlib/pull/203 is merged, you need to build the PR branch and any packages implementing action servers (like MoveIt) yourself.
+Additionally, for the Franka Emika Panda robot, until https://github.com/frankaemika/franka_ros/pull/292 is merged, you need to build the PR branch yourself, otherwise controlling the robot after time resets is buggy.

 # Licensing

 This work is licensed under the BSD 3-Clause License (see LICENSE).